 It is really difficult to choose since Phoenix/Scottsdale has come a long way in the culinary scene.
-If I really have to choose I will put Bink’s Midtown first.
+If I really have to choose I will put Bink’s Midtown (edit: Bink's Midtown is now closed) first.
 Kevin Binkley’s third valley restaurant is really the one.
 It’s located in a neighborhood away from the tourist center and it offers fresh, farmer’s market produce presented in the most appetizing way possible.
 I would also put Beckett’s Table and Marcellino’s on the list, both chef-owned restaurants.

 Proof, an American Canteen is the best American comfort food restaurant.
 Chef Jessie Jansen did an amazing job collecting favorite recipes from his childhood and added his own personal touch to create a menu everyone is raving about.
 No matter what you order you will not be sorry, but please save some room for the desserts!

 Name one “secret” location that a traveler must visit.